Have you ever felt frustrated when it seemed like no matter what you did, you couldn’t lose weight? When the scale simply refused to budge?

 Work with a respected resource.
 Hire an experienced personal trainer.
 On a budget?
 Find a well-vetted online resource and browse their free programs.

-Or hire a virtual fitness coach who can design a plan for you and coach you through it online, like I do with Tammy (check out my online programs here).
+Or hire a virtual fitness coach who can design a plan for you and coach you through it online.

 Set your plan, work your plan – put it on autopilot, even – and let the results roll in.